-Team Uniforms (team shirt and red camouflage pants/shorts) MUST be worn to ALL team events (community service, fundraiser and demo) in order to receive credit for the activity.

-For new students, red shirts/sweatshirts or PHS attire will be sufficient.
+Team Uniforms (team shirt and red camouflage pants/shorts) MUST be worn to ALL team events (FIRST Outreach, Fundraising, Special Events, Competitions) in order to receive credit for the activity.
+For new students, red shirts/sweatshirts or PHS attire will be sufficient until a team uniform is acquired.
 For more details on Team Uniforms, please see Section 8.3.

-Each activity will have a student responsible for organizing the activity, communicating it to the volunteers, and arranging for transportation, a camera and a team adult participant.
-Students WILL NOT receive credit for activities for which no photos were submitted, so it is in the best interest of all students involved to ensure that photos are taken and placed on SmugMug.
-For help on getting photos posted to SmugMug, talk to our Team Leader.
+Each activity will have a student responsible for organizing the activity, communicating it to the volunteers, and arranging for transportation, a camera, and a team adult participant.
+Students WILL NOT receive credit for activities for which no photos were submitted, so it is in the best interest of all students involved to ensure that photos are taken and placed on Slack under #team\photos.
+For help on getting photos posted to Slack, talk to our Team Leader.